-In summary, our SANS studies of the{\CsTa} VL indicates a wholly conventional superconducting state.
-Therefore, our results indicate that optimal superconductivity without CDW order is likely a convention BCS superconductors, where electron pairing is induced by electron-lattice coupling.
-The exotic properties reported for CDW related phenomena in other members of the $A$V$_3$Sb$_5$ superconductors are not likely related to the microscopic origin of superconductivity.
+In summary, our SANS studies of the {\CsTa} VL indicates a wholly conventional superconducting state.
+Furthermore, the optimal superconductivity without CDW order is likely a conventional BCS superconductor, where electron pairing is induced by electron-lattice coupling.
+Our results on {\CsTa} thus suggest that the exotic properties reported for CDW related phenomena in other members of the $A$V$_3$Sb$_5$ superconductors are likely not related to the microscopic origin of superconductivity.